Kix (band): Side projects

-Reunion (2003–present)
+Reunion and disbandment (2003–2023)

 Kix reformed in late 2003 without songwriter and band leader Donnie Purnell.
 Kix then lined-up shows for September 2004, the line-up consisting of Whiteman (lead vocals), Younkins (guitars), Brian "Damage" Forsythe (guitars), Jimmy "Chocolate" Chalfant (drums, backing vocals), and Funny Money bassist/vocalist/songwriter Mark Schenker in place of Donnie Purnell.

 On August 7, 2012, Frontiers Records announced that it had signed Kix; the band subsequently released a live CD/DVD, titled Live in Baltimore, in September, with a new studio album to follow in 2013.

 On April 16, 2014, it was announced that the band had signed with Loud & Proud Records to release the band's first studio album in 19 years.
 On June 18, 2014, it was announced that the band would release this album - their seventh studio album - titled Rock Your Face Off, on August 5.
 Upon release, it debuted at No. 49 on the Billboard Top 200 (the band's second highest-charting record after 1988's Blow My Fuse), while debuting at No. 1 on Amazon Hard Rock, remaining there for more than three weeks.
 It was well-received by fans and critics alike.
 The hard rock webzine Sleaze Roxx published that Rock Your Face Off was awarded No. 1 in the Top Ten Albums of 2014 by editors and staff as well as No. 1 in Top Ten Albums of 2014 in the Sleaze Roxx Reader's Poll.
 The first time in the web site's history that an album has taken the top spot in both categories.
 Stereogum.com chose Rock Your Face Off as Album of the Week with high praise saying "...all of it is delirious and catchy, and it proudly flaunts its out-of-fashion party-hard spirit.
 It’s glittering trash, made by guys in their fifties who probably hold down day jobs these days and who have no business making this vigorous and fun anymore.
 Its mere existence is an inspirational thing, and it’s a reminder that sometimes exploring new musical space isn’t the most important thing.
 Sometimes, songs are the most important thing."